esalberg100/project01/README.md

 2. `firebase serve`

+A local server will be created and will serve hosting files at http://localhost:5000.

 In your text editor/code editor/IDE of choice, open the `public` folder, which will be within the root `project01` folder.
 This will display all files within that folder.
 Alternatively, you can just open a single file in the `public` folder.

+To view your changes, simply save the file you have edited, and refresh the localhost server in the browser.

 Use your preferred Git version control software such as **Sourcetree** to pull, push and commit your files to Github.
 Consult the Sourcetree official documentation for more information and how to go about this: https://confluence.atlassian.com/get-started-with-sourcetree.
 Note that Sourcetree is currently not supported for Linux operating systems.

+## Deploy

+Save all files, and push & commit all changes in Github.
+Be sure to fully comment your updates.

+To deploy, terminate the localhost server process and run `firebase deploy` in the CLI (Command Line Interface).
+The current project will build, which may take a couple minutes.

+Your changes will be live at https://beta.trofapp.com.

 ### Disclaimer